 First, social is person to person.
-Also, buy stuff for social reasons.
+Also, we buy stuff for personal reasons.
+Then, not for making money.
+Hence, for living.
+In addition, entertainment.
+And so, pleasure.
+As a result, interests outside of being paid to do something for another.
 So, contact for social reasons from personal email.
 Given, proper netiquette to ignore business requests from unknown contacts.
 So, don’t do transactions with people you don’t know.

 Contact For Social Reasons From Personal Email

 Next, we accept people we don’t know.
 After, get to know them for real before processing a transaction.
 It follows, many accept friend requests from people they do not actually know.